TheColombianTeam/GPUScheduling/README.md

     - Two-Level Round Robin

 - Configurable architectural components to explore design trade-offs and performance implications.

+- Fault injector inside the Tensor Cores for the functional units (DPUs) and the associated buffers/near registers.

 This framework is ideal for researchers and developers interested in studying GPU microarchitecture, especially in the context of AI and HPC workloads.